lahtis/Self-Healing-Localization/README.md

 ## 🌍 Overview

-Self‑Healing Localization Layer (SHL) is a lightweight, dependency‑free Python library that eliminates missing translations forever.
+Self‑Healing Localization (SHL) is a lightweight, dependency‑free Python library that eliminates missing translations forever.

 It provides: